USG Hanna Tetteh

 Special Representative of the Secretary-General and Head of UNOAU

-United Nations Secretary-General António Guterres announced the appointment of Sahle-Work Zewde of Ethiopia as his Special Representative to the African Union and Head of the United Nations Office to the African Union at the level of Under-Secretary-General on 27 June, 2018.
-She succeeded Haile Menkerios of South Africa to whom the Secretary-General reiterated his deep gratitude and appreciation for his dedicated service to the organization.
+The United Nations Secretary-General António Guterres announced the appointment of Hanna Serwaa Tetteh of Ghana as his Special Representative to the African Union and Head of the United Nations Office to the African Union (UNOAU) on 10 December 2018.
+She succeeded Sahle-Work Zewde of Ethiopia to whom the Secretary-General reiterated his deep gratitude and appreciation for her dedicated service to the Organization.

 Ms. Tetteh brings to this position decades of progressively responsible experience at the national, regional and international levels, including well-honed skills in building consensus among stakeholders and knowledge of the Organization, in order to strengthen the partnership between the United Nations and the African Union in the area of peace and security.

 She was formerly the Director-General of the United Nations Office at Nairobi.
 Ms. Tetteh served previously in the cabinet of the Government of Ghana as Minister for Foreign Affairs and a member of the National Security Council and the Armed Forces Council (2013-2017), as well as Minister for Trade and Industry (2009-2013).
 From 2014 to 2015 she was the Chairperson of the Council of Ministers as well as Chairperson of the Mediation & Security Council of the Economic Community of West African States.
 During her term as Minister for Trade and Industry, she was also a member of the Government’s economic management team, the board of the Millennium Development Authority and the National Development Planning Commission, and was also the Chairperson of the Ghana Free Zones Board.
 From January to February 2009 she served as Spokesperson for President John Evans Atta Mills’ Administration transition team.